Last Updated on February 5, 2021

 In the given image, you can see POC, MVP, and Prototype approaches can be used solemnly and together.
 You can implement these approaches for various purposes at the stage of development.
 Thus, they are not interchangeable.

-If you are trying to choose between POC vs Prototype vs MVP, consider developing a product that passes through each step.
+If you are trying to choose between POC vs Prototype vs MVP, consider developing a final product that passes through each step.
 Here are the benefits of implementing such approaches:

 Test the concept: Before product development, you have the opportunity to test the idea and recognize your target audience.